sahil-shubham/hackernews-clone/docs/README.md

 Welcome to the detailed documentation for the Hackernews Clone project.
 This project is a full-stack application built with Next.js, Prisma, PostgreSQL, and other modern web technologies.

-This documentation is intended to provide a comprehensive understanding of the project's architecture, setup, features, and technical decisions.
-Whether you are a contributor, reviewer, or just curious, this guide should help you navigate the codebase and understand its intricacies.

 ## Table of Contents

 - [Repository Structure](#repository-structure)